is-a-dev/docs/src/useful/faq.md

 # 📘 Frequently Asked Questions (FAQ)

+This page provides our most frequently asked questions regarding our service.

 ## Which DNS record types are supported?

 We support the following DNS record types: